dongzgh/dongzgh.github.io/journal.md

 #### 2018-06-23

 * Blood tested at the Dynacare Dundas Walkersline in the morning
-* Car seat inspected at the Trafalgar road oakville
+* Car seat inspected at the Trafalgar road Oakville
 * Prepared dumpling made of leek and pork

 #### 2018-06-24